-- 2.3.1 The battery is to be furnished by the chassis manufacturer. - 2.3.2 When the battery is mounted as described in the "Bus Chassis Standards", the body manufacturer shall securely attach the battery on a slide out or swing out tray in a closed, vented compartment in the body skirt, so that the battery is accessible for convenient servicing from the outside.
+- 1.19.1.1 Buses shall be equipped with a minimum of two batteries having a minimum total cold cranking capacity rating of 1900 CCA (cold cranking amps). - 1.19.1.2 The manufacturer shall securely attach the battery on a slide out or swing out tray in a closed, vented compartment in the body skirt, so that the battery is accessible for convenient servicing from the outside.
 The battery compartment door or cover shall be hinged at the front or top and shall be secured by an adequate and conveniently operated latch or other type fastener.
 Battery cables installed by the body manufacturer shall meet chassis manufacturer and SAE requirements.
-Battery cables shall be of sufficient length to allow the battery tray to fully extend.
-The battery compartment is required on Type A-1 diesel buses.
+Battery cables shall be of sufficient length to allow the battery tray to fully extend. - 1.19.1.3 The batteries are to be secured in a sliding tray except that on van conversion or cutaway front-section chassis, batteries may be secured in accordance with the manufacturer's standard configuration.
+In these cases, the final location of the battery and the appropriate cable lengths shall be agreed upon mutually by the chassis and body manufacturers. - 1.19.1.4 Buses may be equipped with a battery shut off switch.
+The switch is to be placed in a location not readily accessible to the driver or passengers.